imor/mini-lsm/mini-lsm-book/src/00-preface.md

 ## What is LSM, and Why LSM?

 Log-structured merge trees are data structures that maintain key-value pairs.
-This data structure is widely used in distributed database systems like [TiDB](https://www.pingcap.com) and [CockroachDB](https://www.cockroachlabs.com) as their underlying storage engine.
+These data structures are widely used in distributed database systems like [TiDB](https://www.pingcap.com) and [CockroachDB](https://www.cockroachlabs.com) as their underlying storage engine.
 [RocksDB](http://rocksdb.org), based on [LevelDB](https://github.com/google/leveldb), is an implementation of LSM-Tree storage engines.
 It provides many key-value access functionalities and is used in many production systems.

-Generally speaking, LSM Tree is an append-friendly data structure.
-It is more intuitive to compare LSM to other key-value data structures like RB-Tree and B-Tree.
+Generally speaking, an LSM Tree is an append-friendly data structure.
+To understand it better, compare LSM to other key-value data structures like RB-Tree and B-Tree.
 For RB-Tree and B-Tree, all data operations are in place.
-That is to say, when you want to update the value corresponding to the key, the engine will overwrite its original memory or disk space with the new value.
-But in an LSM Tree, all write operations, i.e., insertions, updates, deletions, are lazily applied to the storage.
+That is, when you update a value corresponding to a key, the engine overwrites its original memory or disk space with the new value.
+But in an LSM Tree, all write operations (insertions, updates, and deletions) are lazily applied to the storage.
-The engine batches these operations into SST (sorted string table) files and writes them to the disk.
-Once written to the disk, the engine will not directly modify them.
-In a particular background task called compaction, the engine will merge these files to apply the updates and deletions.
+The engine batches these operations into SST (sorted string table) files and writes them to disk.
+Once written to disk, the engine does not directly modify them.
+In a background task called compaction, the engine merges these files to apply the updates and deletions.

 This architectural design makes LSM trees easy to work with.

 1. Data are immutable on persistent storage.
 Concurrency control is more straightforward.
 Offloading the background tasks (compaction) to remote servers is possible.
 Storing and serving data directly from cloud-native storage systems like S3 is also feasible.
 2. Changing the compaction algorithm allows the storage engine to balance between read, write, and space amplification.
 The data structure is versatile, and by adjusting the compaction parameters, we can optimize the LSM structure for different workloads.

-This course will teach you how to build an LSM-tree-based storage engine in the Rust programming language.
+This course teaches you how to build an LSM-tree-based storage engine in the Rust programming language.

 ## Prerequisites

-* You should know the basics of the Rust programming language.
+- You should know the basics of the Rust programming language.
 Reading [the Rust book](https://doc.rust-lang.org/book/) is enough.
-* You should know the basic concepts of key-value storage engines, i.e., why we need a complex design to achieve persistence.
+- You should know the basic concepts of key-value storage engines, i.e., why we need a complex design to achieve persistence.
 If you have no experience with database systems and storage systems before, you can implement Bitcask in [PingCAP Talent Plan](https://github.com/pingcap/talent-plan/tree/master/courses/rust/projects/project-2).
-* Knowing the basics of an LSM tree is not a requirement, but we recommend you read something about it, e.g., the overall idea of LevelDB.
+- Knowing the basics of an LSM tree is not a requirement, but we recommend you read something about it, e.g., the overall idea of LevelDB.
 Knowing them beforehand would familiarize you with concepts like mutable and immutable mem-tables, SST, compaction, WAL, etc.

-## What should you expect from this course
+## What You Should Expect from This Course

-After taking this course, you should deeply understand how an LSM-based storage system works, gain hands-on experience in designing such systems, and apply what you have learned in your study and career.
-You will understand the design tradeoffs in such storage systems and find optimal ways to design an LSM-based storage system to meet your workload requirements/goals.
-This very in-depth course covers all the essential implementation details and design choices of modern storage systems (i.e., RocksDB) based on the author's experience in several LSM-like storage systems, and you will be able to directly apply what you have learned in both industry and academia.
+After taking this course, you will have a deep understanding of how LSM-based storage systems work, gain hands-on experience in designing such systems, and be able to apply what you have learned in your study and career.
+You will understand the design tradeoffs in such storage systems and find optimal ways to design an LSM-based storage system to meet your workload requirements and goals.
+This in-depth course covers all the essential implementation details and design choices of modern storage systems (such as RocksDB) based on the author's experience with several LSM-like storage systems.
+You will be able to directly apply what you learn in both industry and academia.

 ### Structure

-The course is an extensive course with several parts (weeks).
-Each week has seven chapters; you can finish each within 2 to 3 hours.
-The first six chapters of each part will instruct you to build a working system, and the last chapter of each week will be a *snack time* chapter that implements some easy things over what you have built in the previous six days.
-Each chapter will have required tasks, *check your understanding* questions, and bonus tasks.
+This is an extensive course with several parts (weeks).
+Each week has seven chapters that you can finish within 2 to 3 hours each.
+The first six chapters of each part guide you through building a working system, and the last chapter of each week is a _snack time_ chapter where you implement easier features on top of what you built in the previous six days.
+Each chapter has required tasks, _check your understanding_ questions, and bonus tasks.

 ### Testing

-We provide a full test suite and some CLI tools for you to validate if your solution is correct.
-Note that the test suite is not exhaustive, and your solution might not be 100% correct after passing all test cases.
+We provide a full test suite and CLI tools to validate your solution.
+Note that the test suite is not exhaustive, and your solution might not be completely correct even after passing all test cases.
 You might need to fix earlier bugs when implementing later parts of the system.
-We recommend you think thoroughly about your implementation, especially when there are multi-thread operations and race conditions.
+We recommend thinking thoroughly about your implementation, especially when dealing with multi-threaded operations and race conditions.

 ### Solution

-We have a solution that implements all the functionalities as required in the course in the mini-lsm main repo.
-At the same time, we also have a mini-lsm solution checkpoint repo where each commit corresponds to a chapter in the course.
+We have a solution that implements all the required functionalities in the mini-lsm main repository.
+We also have a mini-lsm solution checkpoint repository where each commit corresponds to a chapter in the course.

-Keeping such a checkpoint repo up-to-date with the mini-lsm course is challenging because each bug fix or new feature must go through all commits (or checkpoints).
-Therefore, this repo might not use the latest starter code or incorporate the latest features from the mini-lsm course.
+Keeping this checkpoint repository up-to-date with the mini-lsm course is challenging because each bug fix or new feature must go through all commits (or checkpoints).
+Therefore, this repository might not use the latest starter code or incorporate the latest features from the mini-lsm course.

-**TL;DR: We do not guarantee the solution checkpoint repo contains a correct solution, passes all tests, or has the correct doc comments.** For a correct implementation and the solution after implementing everything, please look at the solution in the main repo instead. [https://github.com/skyzh/mini-lsm/tree/main/mini-lsm](https://github.com/skyzh/mini-lsm/tree/main/mini-lsm).
+**TL;DR: We do not guarantee the solution checkpoint repository contains a correct solution, passes all tests, or has the correct doc comments.** For a correct implementation and the complete solution, see the solution in the main repository instead: [https://github.com/skyzh/mini-lsm/tree/main/mini-lsm](https://github.com/skyzh/mini-lsm/tree/main/mini-lsm).

-If you are stuck at some part of the course or need help determining where to implement functionality, you can refer to this repo for help.
-You may compare the diff between commits to know what has been changed.
-You might need to modify some functions in the mini-lsm course multiple times throughout the chapters, and you can understand what exactly is expected to be implemented for each chapter in this repo.
+If you get stuck at any part of the course or need help determining where to implement functionality, you can refer to this repository for help.
+You can compare the diff between commits to see what has changed.
+You might need to modify some functions multiple times throughout the chapters, and you can use this repository to understand exactly what is expected to be implemented for each chapter.

 You may access the solution checkpoint repo at [https://github.com/skyzh/mini-lsm-solution-checkpoint](https://github.com/skyzh/mini-lsm-solution-checkpoint).

-### Feedbacks
+### Feedback

 Your feedback is greatly appreciated.
-We have rewritten the whole course from scratch in 2024 based on the feedback from the students.
+We rewrote the entire course from scratch in 2024 based on student feedback.
 Please share your learning experience and help us continuously improve the course.
-Welcome to the [Discord community](https://skyzh.dev/join/discord) and share your experience.
+Join the [Discord community](https://skyzh.dev/join/discord) and share your experience.

-The long story of why we rewrote it: The course was originally planned as a general guidance that students start from an empty directory and implement whatever they want based on the specifications we had.
+The long story of why we rewrote it: The course was originally planned as general guidance where students start from an empty directory and implement whatever they want based on the specifications we provided.
 We had minimal tests that checked if the behavior was correct.
-However, the original course was too open-ended, which caused huge obstacles to the learning experience.
-As students do not have an overview of the whole system beforehand and the instructions are vague, sometimes it is hard for them to know why a design decision is made and what they need to achieve a goal.
-Some parts of the course were so compact that delivering the expected contents within just one chapter was impossible.
+However, the original course was too open-ended, which created significant obstacles to the learning experience.
+Since students do not have an overview of the whole system beforehand and the instructions were vague, it was sometimes hard for them to understand why a design decision was made and what they needed to achieve a goal.
+Some parts of the course were so compact that delivering the expected content within just one chapter was impossible.
 Therefore, we completely redesigned the course for an easier learning curve and clearer learning goals.
 The original one-week course is now split into two weeks (the first week on storage format and the second week on deep-dive compaction), with an extra part on MVCC.
 We hope you find this course interesting and helpful in your study and career.
-We want to thank everyone who commented in [Feedback after coding day 1](https://github.com/skyzh/mini-lsm/issues/11) and [Hello, when is the next update plan for the course?](https://github.com/skyzh/mini-lsm/issues/7) -- Your feedback greatly helped us improve the course.
+We want to thank everyone who commented in [Feedback after coding day 1](https://github.com/skyzh/mini-lsm/issues/11) and [Hello, when is the next update plan for the course?](https://github.com/skyzh/mini-lsm/issues/7)—your feedback greatly helped us improve the course.

 ### License